Types of Wood Used in Architecture and Construction

 Teak

-Teak is a hardwood with golden brown color.
+Teak is a hardwood with a golden brown colour.
 It is resistant to moisture.
-It is used to make furniture, cabinets, window frames and door fittings.
+It is used to make furniture, cabinets, window frames, and door fittings.

 Walnut